AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions.md

 ## Issue

-On *June 14, 2024* Google Maps version *3.53* reached the end of life and was switched off by Google[https://developers.google.com/maps/documentation/javascript/versions#documentation-for-the-api-versions].
+On *June 14, 2024* [!DNL  Google Maps] version *3.53* reached the end of life and was switched off by [!DNL Google] For more information refer to [[!DNL Google Maps Platform]: Maps JavaScript AP](https://developers.google.com/maps/documentation/javascript/versions#documentation-for-the-api-versions).

 Adobe Commerce was not compatible with any recent Google Maps versions from 3.54+.

-The incompatibility was caused by legacy `prototype.js script`, which loaded through `lib/web/legacy-build.min.js` overrides native Array.from function, which leads to a direct conflict with Google Maps API. [!DNL Google Maps: JS Best Practices][https://developers.google.com/maps/documentation/javascript/best-practices]
+The incompatibility was caused by legacy `prototype.js script`, which loaded through `lib/web/legacy-build.min.js` overrides native Array.from function, which leads to a direct conflict with [!DNL  Google Maps] API.

+Refer to [!DNL Google Maps: JS Best Practices] (https://developers.google.com/maps/documentation/javascript/best-practices)

 <u>Steps to reproduce</u> :